-PR is usually asymptomatic.
-A few patients develop symptoms and signs of RV dysfunction–induced HF (see Classification).
+Pulmonic regurgitation is usually asymptomatic.
+A few patients develop symptoms and signs of RV dysfunction–induced HF Classification .

-Palpable signs are attributable to pulmonary hypertension and RV hypertrophy.
-They include a palpable pulmonic component (P 2 ) of the 2nd heart sound (S 2 ) at the left upper sternal border and a sustained RV impulse that is increased in amplitude at the left middle and lower sternal border.
+Palpable signs are attributable to pulmonary hypertension Pulmonary Hypertension Pulmonary hypertension is increased pressure in the pulmonary circulation.
+It has many secondary causes; some cases are idiopathic.
+In pulmonary hypertension, pulmonary vessels may become constricted... read more and RV hypertrophy.
+They include a palpable pulmonic component (P2) of the 2nd heart sound (S2) at the left upper sternal border and a sustained RV impulse that is increased in amplitude at the left middle and lower sternal border.

-Pulmonic regurgitation is usually caused by pulmonary hypertension.
+Pulmonic regurgitation (PR) is usually caused by pulmonary hypertension.

 Hemodynamic consequences are usually due to the cause rather than PR itself.

 Heart sounds when PR is due to pulmonary hypertension include a high-pitched, early diastolic decrescendo murmur that begins with P2 and ends before S1 and that radiates toward the mid-right sternal edge; it is heard best at the left upper sternal border while the patient holds the breath at end-expiration and sits upright.
 The murmur of PR without pulmonary hypertension is shorter, lower-pitched, and begins after P2.

 Treatment is directed at the cause; valve replacement is usually not needed.